Automattic/wp-calypso/packages/composite-checkout/README.md

 - `isLoading?: boolean`.
 If set and true, the form will be replaced with a loading placeholder.

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.

+## CheckoutStep

+A checkout step.
+This should be a direct child of [CheckoutSteps](#CheckoutSteps) and is itself a wrapper for [CheckoutStepBody](#CheckoutStepBody).
+This component's props are:

+- `stepId: string`.
+A unique ID for the step.
+- `className?: string`.
+A className for the step wrapper.
+- `titleContent?: React.ReactNode`.
+Displays as the title of the step.
+- `activeStepContent: React.ReactNode`.
+Displays as the content of the step when it is active.
+It is also displayed when the step is inactive but is hidden by CSS.
+- `completeStepContent?: React.ReactNode`.
+Displays as the content of the step when it is inactive and complete as defined by the `isCompleteCallback`.
+- `isCompleteCallback: ({paymentData: object, activeStep: object}) => boolean | Promise<boolean>`.
+Used to determine if a step is complete for purposes of validation.
+- `editButtonAriaLabel?: string`.
+Used to fill in the `aria-label` attribute for the "Edit" button if one exists.
+- `nextStepButtonAriaLabel?: string`.
+Used to fill in the `aria-label` attribute for the "Continue" button if one exists.
+- `editButtonText?: string`.
+Used in place of "Edit" on the edit step button.
+- `nextStepButtonText?: string`.
+Used in place of "Continue" on the next step button.
+- `validatingButtonText?: string`.
+Used in place of "Please wait…" on the next step button when `isCompleteCallback` returns an unresolved Promise.
+- `validatingButtonAriaLabel:? string`.
+Used for the `aria-label` attribute on the next step button when `isCompleteCallback` returns an unresolved Promise.

 ### CheckoutReviewOrder